am-team/cyclone_lariat/README.md

 CycloneLariat::Outbox::Services::Resend.call
 ```

-This service tries to publish messages from the outbox table for which `created_at < resend_timeout`.
+This service tries to publish messages from the outbox table with `sending_error != nil`.
 Successfully published messages will be removed.

 ## Rake tasks